 So perfect were the conditions, so accessible to the major highway nearby, we allowed ourselves to speculate that maybe the UFO wasn't attracted to the kids by curiosity, but originally intended to land to pick someone up or drop him off.

-By placing a center stake within the triangle, then measuring with an extended string to only 2' beyond the tripod indentations, we discovered that the object's diameter was 20'. from the kids' on the spot description, we found it must have stood 10' high when resting on the ground.
+By placing a center stake within the triangle, then measuring with an extended string to only 2' beyond the tripod indentations, we discovered that the object's diameter was 20'.

 The dust was chalk like and smooth to the touch when rubbed between the fingers.

-2 universities completed analysis of the material.
 Dr. Posnar reported that it showed no evidence of the residual material to indicate what, if anything, had been burnt on that particular spot.

-The site did not appear to create magnetic distortions.
+Evidence of radiation was also absent, the site did not appear to create magnetic distortions.

 Surrounding trees and leaves on the site perimeter did not indicate burning or damage, although checked over a period of several weeks.